mikeyjkmo/post-moderation-example/README.md

   queue like `Kafka`).
 An event would be dispatched when a `Post` has been created, say `PostCreated`.
 This event would be acted upon by a background consumer.
 Consumers would only commit their offsets after successfully moderating a created/updated `Post`.
+- Alternatively, I would use a cronjob in a separate process to run the content moderation job for the unmoderated `Posts` instead of hooking the background task to the `FastAPI` app.
+This could be achieved with something like `kubernetes`.